 10. Black powder, steel core, tracers, armor piercing, incendiary, steel/aluminum cased, birdshot/buckshot or other exotic ammunition is strictly prohibited.
 Slugs are the only ammunition permitted to be fired from a shotgun.
 No ammunition that contains ‘shot’ will be allowed on the range.

-11. Minimum age of 12 years old, unless trained through Project Appleseed, or other NRA certified courses.
+11. Shooters must be a minimum age of 12 years old.
 All shooters under the age of 18 must be accompanied by a parent/legal guardian at all times on the range.

 12. Two people maximum per lane – other guests must remain in the retail area and can watch through the viewing windows.
 Only one shooter may fire at a time.

 14. No one is permitted across the firing line at any time.
 Request a Range Safety Officer (RSO) to retrieve any equipment that falls beyond the firing line.